 Sitka home prices are not only among the most expensive in Alaska, but Sitka real estate also consistently ranks among the most expensive in America.

-Unlike some cities, Sitka isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Sitka are a mix of both white- and blue-collar jobs.
+Sitka is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Sitka is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Sitka who work in office and administrative support (13.90%), management occupations (12.13%), and healthcare (7.59%).

 One of the nice things about Sitka is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.